Elements-Agency/benjaminjyoung/content/shipping.md

 If the shipping address was correct, and the package wasn't left at the post office or at your neighbor’s, [get in touch with me](/contact) with your order number.

-If you did find a mistake in your delivery address, we can send you a replacement order (only for prints), but shipping will be at your own cost.
+If you did find a mistake in your delivery address, we can send you a replacement order (only for reproductions), but shipping will be at your own cost.

 ## Orders ##

 ### How are your products made? ###

-I work with a print-on-demand drop shipper.
+I work with a quality and archival print-on-demand shipper.
 They have locations worldwide, so depending on where you are, your orders are printed and shipped from the facility that can do it most efficiently!

 ### How do I track my order? ###